comsc341cd/comsc341cd.github.io/_sources/syllabus/schedule.md

 As this is a new course, the schedule may change throughout the semester to best accommodate your learning!
 ```

+In general, the due dates for assignments are as follows:

+- Worksheets: due at 11:55pm on **Mondays**
+- Projects: due at 11:55pm on **Thursdays**

 :::{list-table}
 :header-rows: 1
 :widths: auto